Space for People, Profit and Power

 Civil Society Space

-The conceptualization of civil society, or the Third Sector as it is sometimes called, as a space is further explored in a number of research projects of the EMES network and further developed by authors like Avelino & Wittmayer (2014) and depicted in the figure above.
+The conceptualization of civil society, or the Third Sector as it is sometimes called, as a space is further explored in a number of research projects of the EMES network and further developed by authors like Avelino & Wittmayer (2014).
 This space is made of up of three boundaries: between public and private, between for-profit and not-for-profit and between formal and informal.
 Globally this space is shrinking.